-We may use information obtained from cookies or similar technology.
-Cookies are text files containing small amounts of information which we download onto your computer or device when you visit our website.
-Therefore, when we refer to “you” in this section we mean your computer.
-We can recognise these cookies on subsequent visits and they allow us to remember you.
+Cookies are small text files which the we store on your computer or device when you visit our website.
+Therefore, when we refer to “you” in this sections we mean your computer.
+We can recognize these cookies on subsequent visits, and the cookies allow us to remember you.

-Cookies come in many forms.
-We have set out below the main types and categories of cookies that are used.
-This section refers to all types and categories of cookies and not just those we use on our website.
+The section below refers to all types and categories of cookies, and not just those we use on our website.

 Session cookie – these cookies allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.